 The sensor utilizes light-sensitive photodiodes to detect how your capillaries move.
 They expand and contract based on blood volume changes.
 This allows them to calculate your heart beat per minute, typically referred to as bpm.
 Fitbits have the capability od detecting within a range between 30 and 220 bpm.

 How to wear your Fitbit for most accurate heart rate tracking.

 With exercise there are increased movements of your wrist.
+Plus there could be some slippage.
 To get an accurate reading you need to make sure the device is snug with good skin contact.
-Don’t wear it too tight as this might constrict blood-flow.
+But don’t make the mistake of wearing it too tight as this might constrict blood-flow.

-Fitbit also suggest when exercising to wear the device a finger’s width above your wristbone.
-The device will move less in this position which should ensure a more accurate reading.
+Fitbit also suggests when exercising to wear the device a finger’s width above your wrist bone.
+That’s because device will move less in this position which should ensure more accurate readings.

 Why is my Fitbit not tracking my heart rate?

 Sometimes things go wrong and the otherwise trusty device on your wrist stops tracking heart rate and the lights below on the sensor don’t flash.
 Here’s what to do.